Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Preface

 The focus of this book is on the analysis of regularization methods for solving \emph{nonlinear inverse problems}.
 Specifically, we place a strong emphasis on techniques that incorporate supervised or unsupervised data derived from prior experiments.
 This approach enables the integration of data-driven insights into the solution of inverse problems governed by physical models.

 \emph{Inverse problems}, in general, aim to uncover the \emph{inner mechanisms} of an observed system based on indirect or incomplete measurements.
-This field has far-reaching applications across various disciplines, such as medical or geophysical imaging, as well as, more broadly speaking, industrial processes where identifying hidden parameters is essential.
+This field has far reaching applications across various disciplines, such as medical or geophysical imaging, as well as, more broadly speaking, industrial processes where identifying hidden parameters is essential.

 Solving inverse problems computationally is a highly challenging task.
-The core difficulty lies in their inherent instability, which must be addressed using so-called \emph{regularization methods}.
+The core difficulty lies in their inherent instability, which must be addressed using so called \emph{regularization methods}.
 These methods were first developed and analyzed by Andrey Nikolayevich Tikhonov.
 As fundamental as Tikhonov's work was, its results were primarily \emph{qualitative}.
 Specifically, regularization methods can exhibit arbitrarily slow convergence, and there was no objective framework to compare the efficiency of different methods.
 It was not until 1989 that the first paper providing quantitative error estimates for regularization methods for nonlinear ill-posed problems appeared: To this end Heinz Engl, Karl Kunisch and Andreas Neubauer introduced source conditions, which are conceptually similar to classical smoothness conditions in numerical analysis.
-Their work, being grounded in functional analysis, demonstrated how to overcome the issue of ``arbitrary slowness'', enabling a \emph{quantitative} evaluation of regularization methods in infinite-dimensional settings.
+Their work, being grounded in functional analysis, demonstrated how to overcome the issue of ``arbitrary slowness'', enabling a \emph{quantitative} evaluation of regularization methods in infinite dimensional settings.

 Up to the beginning of the 21st century \emph{data-driven} and \emph{machine learning methods} played only a minor role in the study of inverse problems.
 However, even before 2000, neural network ansatz functions had already been employed in regularization methods.
 In recent years the use of machine learning techniques has increased dramatically.
 Despite these developments, a comprehensive quantitative theory for \emph{data-driven} regularization methods applied to nonlinear inverse problems is still not available.